One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: IDRBench

-\paragraph{Multi-Granularity F1-Score} To assess structural coverage, we compute F1-scores at \textbf{sentence}, \textbf{paragraph}, and \textbf{chunk}-level granularities.
-For chunk-level evaluation, documents are segmented into overlapping chunks (300 tokens, 50 overlap).
+\paragraph{Multi-Granularity F1-Score} To systematically assess structural coverage, we compute F1-scores at sentence, paragraph, and chunk levels.
+For chunk-level evaluation, documents are segmented into overlapping chunks (300 tokens with 50-token overlap).
 Let $\mathcal{U}^{\text{ref}}=\{\bm{u}_k\}_{k=1}^{K}$ and $\mathcal{U}^{\text{gen}}=\{\bm{v}_i\}_{i=1}^{N}$.
 Recall ($R$) and Precision ($P$) are defined as: